 In conclusion, integrating genomic and proteomic data, we found a proteomic signature of IL-6 signaling activation and mediators of its effect on cardiovascular disease.
-Our analyses suggest CXCL10 to be a potentially causal mediator for atherosclerotic endpoints in three different vascular beds and as such might serve as a promising drug target for atheroprotection that should be further explored in clinical trials.
+Our analyses suggest that CXCL10 is a potentially causal mediator for atherosclerotic end points in 3 different vascular beds and, as such, might serve as a promising drug target for atheroprotection that should be further explored in clinical trials.